Meet the Lab

 Former Graduate Assistant

 Gaby Cedré graduated from the M.S. program in 2018 after taking lead on many projects in the Forensic Psychology Lab.
-During her time as a student here, she coathored papers published in Law and Human Behavior (2018) and Applied Cognitive Psychology (2017).
+During her time as a student here, she coauthored papers published in Law and Human Behavior (2018) and Applied Cognitive Psychology (2017).
 Her Masters thesis argues for the bifurcation of gang evidence by demonstrating how describing a defendant as a gang member could cause jurors to falsely remember previous criminal conduct and convictions that were never introduced during trial.
 After interning during her second year, Gaby has continued her work as a trial consultant in Los Angeles.
 She currently works as a Project Manager at Decision Analysis Inc.

 Marianne Lacsamana